mehdios36000/parcel-setup-frontend/README.md

 # Introduction
-This is  a quick starter project made and used by me to quickly experiment stuffs when I am trying to replicate cool effects that I see on the web.
+This is  a quick starter project made and used by me to quickly experiment stuff when I am trying to replicate cool effects that I see on the web.

 # Installation